 Field-hunting tip

-Look in basaltic lava flows, pegmatites country — that is the host setting where sunstone typically forms.
+Look in basaltic lava flows, pegmatites country, the host setting where sunstone typically forms.
 If you start seeing quartz, muscovite, biotite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in New York, New Jersey, North Carolina — start trip planning there.
+In the U.S., the densest reported localities are in Oregon, New York, New Jersey.
+Start trip planning there.

 Common questions